mindkin/hourfleet/docs/tryout.md

 Once the car is created, you will be presented with some pages to configure the car.

 Do the following in the following pages (click 'Save and Continue' at the bottom of each page):
 * Carkit Compatibility - ignore this page for now.
+Go to 'General'
 * **General** - enter a 'Year', and change the 'Rental Model' to 'Auto-approve Requests' to ON.
-* **Location** - enter the 'Home Address', it must be a real street address, in your city.
+* **Location** - enter the 'Home Address', it must be a real street address in your city.
-* **Pricing** - enter prices for 'Hourly', 'Daily', 'Weekly'
+* **Pricing** - enter prices for 'Hourly', 'Daily', 'Weekly' e.g. 20, 100, 500.
 * **Photos** - upload at least one photo of the car.
-Try to use a photo of a real car, not a cat or your dog, this time.
+Try to use a photo of a real car, not a photo of a cat or your dog this time!
 * **Identity** - enter a license plate, road worthiness expiry date and number.
-You can make these up for now.
+You can use any future date and any 20 digit number

 After you complete these details, the car should be display (green) ticks for all the categories on the left side.